hemmendinger/cozy_page_width/README.md

 # Cozy Page Width
 An easy button for making webpages more readable when the lines are too wide for comfort.
 With one click, it narrows the width of the page.

+A second click narrows it once more.

+A third click returns to the webpage default.

 ## Why?